 It’s time to decorate for fall!
 This DIY Mason Jar Lid Pumpkin can last from Halloween through Thanksgiving.

 Fall is my favorite season.
-I love summer (yes, even in Texas).
-I’m not a big fan of winter.
-But by September I’m ready for slightly cooler temperatures.
-Plus I love the colors of fall, all the shades of red and yellow.
+I love summer.
+But I love the colors of fall, all the shades of red and yellow.
 There is also something about going back to school and the predictable schedule of fall.
 And the anticipation of all the holidays.
 Halloween, Thanksgiving, Christmas, New Years, plus all of my kids birthdays are in the fall.
 It’s basically a constant celebration.

 And there is always something to decorate fall.
 A new holiday to make crafts for (of course I would like that).
 It’s nice when the decorations can easily flow from one holiday to the next.
 A pumpkin works for Halloween, but it also transitions to a Thanksgiving decoration.
 Especially when it’s a little more neutral and made of out mason jar lid rings, like this Mason Jar Lid Pumpkin.